West Bengal – Culture Capital of India

-Located on the Eastern part of India, West Bengal is one spectacular region adorned by natural beauty, exquisite lyrical poetry, and enthusiastic people.
-Surrounded by other states like Sikkim, Assam, Orissa, and Bihar, West Bengal forms a world best destination to be explored.
-Explore Victoria Memorial, Birla Planetarium, Kali Temple and Ravindra Gallery, the fascinating tourist spots of West Bengal and make your travel an incredible experience.
+Located in the Eastern part of India, West Bengal is one spectacular region adorned by natural beauty, exquisite lyrical poetry, and enthusiastic people.
+Surrounded by other states like Sikkim, Assam, Orissa, and Bihar, West Bengal forms the world’s best destination to be explored.
+Explore Victoria Memorial, Birla Planetarium, Kali Temple, and Ravindra Gallery, the fascinating tourist spots of West Bengal, and make your travel an incredible experience.
 The people of West Bengal inherit their identity and aspiration from the larger Indian mosaic and from civilizations beyond the shore.
 Unfurl the West Bengal, one of the spectacular State that lies in the northern part of India.
-Travel to West Bengal, a land of natural beauty, exquisite lyrical poetry and enthusiastic people.
+Travel to West Bengal, a land of natural beauty, exquisite lyrical poetry, and enthusiastic people.

 Fast Facts :

 Best Time to Visit: October to March